adeleyeMV/DS-projects/README.md

     * Each sub-combination goes through all the facts table
     * Using CUBE operation "GROUP by CUBE" and saving the output is usually enough to answer forthcoming aggregations from business users without having to process the whole facts table again

+* Serving OLAP Cubes
+    * Approach 1: Pre-aggregate the OLAP cubes and save them on a special purpose non-relational database (MOLAP)
+    * Approach 2: Compute the OLAP Cubes on the fly from existing relational databases where the dimensional model resides (ROLAP)